 Kenai Fjords National Park’s main visitor center is located in the town of Seward, Alaska close to the small boat harbor.
 This gives you an opportunity to visit Seward before heading to the national park!

-At the visitor center, it is possible to get additional and detailed information about the park, visit the auditorium to see the film about the area, and check out Alaska Geographic Bookstore.
+At the visitor center, it is possible to get additional and detailed information about the park, visit the auditorium to see the film about the area, and check out the Alaska Geographic Bookstore.

 Kenai Fjords National Park is open all year but services are minimal from September to May.
-The visitor center is open May 27 through September 10, when it closes for the winter season.
+The visitor center is open from May 27 through September 10, when it closes for the winter season.

 You will also find the Exit Glacier Nature Center at the end of the road in the park at Exit Glacier.
-This visitor center is open May 27 to September 4 from 9 am until 5:30 pm.
+This visitor center is open from May 27 to September 4 from 9 am until 5:30 pm.

 Best Time to Visit Kenai Fjords National Park